kaloyan-raev/hello-storj/README.md

 # Hello Storj

-Hello Storj is a demo app for integrating the [libstorj](https://github.com/storj/libstorj) native library in Android.
+Hello Storj is a demo app for integrating the Android library for Storj.
 The focus is entirely on the integration and it is not intended to provide any meaningful usability and UX.
 Future user-focused apps may be based on this project.

 If you want to build a similar Android app, you can use the [android-libstorj](https://github.com/storj/android-libstorj) Gradle library.
 It provides everything you need for working with the Storj network: a Java API and pre-build native libraries for libstorj and all its dependencies.
 See the [android-libstorj](https://github.com/storj/android-libstorj) repo for instructions.